roadmanict/roadman.nl/content/posts/dependabot-grouping/index.md

           - "patch"
 ```

-In the above example I configured a `Angular` group.
-Matching all dependencies that start with `@angular` by applying a `@angular*` pattern.
-The Angular dependencies will only be grouped when minor or patch versions change.
-If there will be a new major angular version, a separate Dependabot pull request will be created.
+In the above example, I configured an Angular group to match all dependencies that start with @angular by applying the @angular\* pattern.
+Angular dependencies will be grouped only when minor or patch versions change.
+For a new major Angular version, Dependabot will create a separate pull request.